 - i Hostile transaction: Information, aside from public information, is not accessible since it cannot be collected from the target without management's participation in the process; the public documentation review therefore forms the majority of due diligence that can be conducted; - Friendly transaction: Access to non-public information is made possible by the target management's participation.
 Nevertheless, steps should be taken to ensure that access to information deemed useful, but where the regulations do not provide for its being made public, does not constitute a breach of the French Monetary and Financial Code (e.g. insider dealing).
-For this reason, if the seller believes that the information provided to the interested company is inside information,24 it is the seller's responsibility to make it public as soon as possible.
+For this reason, if the seller believes that the information provided to the interested company is inside information27, it is the seller's responsibility to make it public as soon as possible.

-24 Inside information under Article 7 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse is defined as, "Information of a precise nature, which has not been Agence française anticorruption 11
+27 Inside information under Article 7 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse is defined as, "Information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more issuers or to one or more financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments (...)"

-With respect to the provision of inside information by means of a data room, the French Financial Market Authority (AMF) recommends:25
+With respect to the provision of inside information by means of a data room, the French Financial Market Authority (AMF) recommends28: